-Iran has a long fascinating history that goes back to Cyrus and Darius the Great, who built his capital at Persepolis.
+Iran has a long fascinating history that goes back to Cyrus the Great, who founded the Persian empire, and to Darius the Great, who built his capital at Persepolis.
 And it has of course a wonderful and rich food culture.
-I wanted to visit markets and bazaars, tasting the foods on offer, and discovering the beauties and complexities of ancient Persia and modern Iran.
+I want to take people to visit markets and bazaars, tasting the foods on offer, and discovering the beauties and complexities of ancient Persia and modern Iran.